AkritMannSingh/Algorithm-Visualizations-/README.md

 # 📓 Algorithm Visualizations

-A collection of interactive Jupyter notebooks for data analysis, machine learning experiments, and computational research.
+A comprises of interactive Jupyter notebooks for data analysis, machine learning experiments, and computational research.
 This repository serves as a digital lab notebook for exploring, analyzing, and visualizing data through executable code, rich text, and visualizations.

 ## 🎯 Repository Overview